 With over fifty years of combined service in Haiti, and with four Haitians on our board, BLUME Haiti has experience in a wide range of music programs throughout the country.

 Janet Anthony, President

 Janet Anthony has been teaching in Haiti since 1996.
-Recently retired after 34 years as the cello professor at Lawrence University, where she was the first holder of the George and Marjorie Olsen Chandler Professor of Music chair, in the Conservatory, she has facilitated the travel to Haiti of over seventy Lawrence University students and faculty colleagues have traveled to teach in some of the many music programs with which she has been involved.
-She has also facilitated the travel of key Haitian music teachers and students to the United States for short-term professional development.
+Recently retired after 34 years as the cello professor at Lawrence University, where she was the first holder of the George and Marjorie Olsen Chandler Professor of Music chair, in the Conservatory, she has facilitated the travel to Haiti of over seventy Lawrence University students and faculty colleagues to teach in some of the many music programs with which she has been involved.
+Janet has also enabled the travel of a number of key Haitian music teachers and students to the United States for short-term professional development.
 As president of BLUME Haiti, she played a key role in creating the Haitian Orchestra Institute in partnership with the Musicians of the Utah Symphony and she works closely with many of our partner institutions across the globe.

 Jacques Anderson Bernier